Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 At this point, the Snowflake setup is complete.

 <!---------------------------->
-## Configure Kafka connector to Snowflake with Snowpipe streaming SDK
+## Configure Kafka connector for Snowpipe Streaming

 Duration: 10